 Our revenue was negatively impacted in 2003 by the SARS epidemic that hit Asia during that year.
-More recently, the H1N1 flu has been identified as a potential global health risk.
 It is difficult to predict the impact on our business, if any, of a recurrence of SARS, or the emergence of new epidemics, such as avian flu or H1N1 flu.
 Although such events could generate increased sales of health and immune supplements and certain personal care products, our direct selling and retail activities and results of operations could be harmed if the fear of any communicable and rapidly spreading disease results in travel restrictions or causes people to avoid group meetings or gatherings or interaction with other people.
 In addition, most of our Pharmanex nutritional supplement revenue is generated from products that are encapsulated in bovine- and/or porcine-sourced gel capsules.
 If we experience production difficulties, quality control problems, or shortages in supply in connection with bovine or porcine related health concerns, this could result in additional risk of product shortages or write-offs of inventory that no longer can be used.
 We may be unable to introduce our products in some markets if we are unable to obtain the necessary regulatory approvals or if any product ingredients are prohibited, which could harm our business.

-The market price of our common stock is subject to significant fluctuations due to a number of factors that are beyond our control.
+The market price of our Class A common stock is subject to significant fluctuations due to a number of factors that are beyond our control.

-Our common stock closed at \$16.59 per share on February 1, 2008 and closed at \$23.39 per share on February 1, 2010.
-During this two-year period, our common stock traded as low as \$7.90 per share and as high as \$28.78 per share.
-Many factors could cause the market price of our common stock to fall.
+Our Class A common stock closed at \$9.64 per share on February 2, 2009 and closed at \$31.21 per share on February 1, 2011.
+During this two-year period, our Class A common stock traded as low as \$7.90 per share and as high as \$33.99 per share.
+Many factors could cause the market price of our Class A common stock to fall.
 Some of these factors include:

-- fluctuations in our quarterly operating results; - the sale of shares of Class A common stock by our original or significant stockholders; - general trends in the market for our products; - acquisitions by us or our competitors; - economic and/or currency exchange issues in markets in which we operate; - changes in estimates of our operating performance or changes in recommendations by securities analysts; and - general business and political conditions.
+• fluctuations in our quarterly operating results;

+- the sale of shares of Class A common stock by our original or significant stockholders; - general trends in the market for our products; - acquisitions by us or our competitors; - economic and/or currency exchange issues in markets in which we operate; - changes in estimates of our operating performance or changes in recommendations by securities analysts; and - general business and political conditions.

-Broad market fluctuations could also lower the market price of our common stock regardless of our actual operating performance.
+Broad market fluctuations could also lower the market price of our Class A common stock regardless of our actual operating performance.